Code Used in this Tutorial Available

 Step 3: Interact with the PR2¶

-- Press Interact in the top menu of rviz.
+hidden, press + in the top menu to add the Interact tool.
 You should see a couple of interactive markers appear for the right arm of the PR2.

 - One marker (corresponding to the orange colored right arm) will be used to set the “Goal State” for motion planning.
 Another marker corresponding to a green colored representation of the right arm will be used to set the “Start State” for motion planning.